mongodb/specifications/source/index-management.rst

      * Optionally specifies that the index should exist on the target collection but should not be used by the query
      * planner when executing operations.
      *
      * This option is only supported by servers >= 4.4.
-For servers < 3.4, drivers MUST raise an error if the caller
-     * explicitly provides a value.
      */
     hidden: Boolean;
   }